forvalho/league_of_legends/README.md

 ## Usage

-The gem is still not usable at this point.
+The gem is still not (properly) usable at this point.
 It is a work in progress! :)

+To work with it (until the next version comes out!), change the code in lib/league_of_legends/api.rb to return your actual API key.

+Then you can do:

+    sss_request = ::LeagueOfLegends::Request::Stats::BySummoner::Summary.new <summoner_id>
+    sss_request.response # => ::LeagueOfLegends::DTO::PlayerStatsSummaryList

+You can read about each Request and DTO at http://developer.riotgames.com/api/methods

 ## Contributing